Wildlander-mod/wildlander-mod.github.io/_15ClassGuides/KnightoftheIron.md

 ---
-title: Class guide - Knight of the Iron (Zenithar's Champion) RP Build
+title: RP Guide - Knight of the Iron (Zenithar's Champion) RP Build
 layout: default
-description: Class guide - Knight of the Iron
+description: RP Guide - Knight of the Iron
 ---

 ## Submitted By Achilles